MCLA-Cheminformatics/Kekulean/README.md

 **Pillow**

 You can download the source from https://pypi.python.org/pypi/Pillow, extract it, and run python setup.py install from the terminal while in the same directory as the extracted files.
-If you have pip installed you can run pip install Pillow in the terminal.
-If you do not have pip you can use easy_install Pillow in the terminal to install Pillow
+If you have pip installed you can run: ```pip install Pillow``` in the terminal.
+If you do not have pip you can use: ```easy_install Pillow``` in the terminal to install Pillow

 ###Windows